Adam Mayor: Millwall

 On 31 January 2024, Mayor signed for Championship club Millwall on a long-term contract for an undisclosed fee, mooted to be £300,000, potentially rising to £1 million.

 On 31 January 2025, Mayor returned to League Two, joining Bromley on loan for the remainder of the season.

+Hibernian

+Mayor joined Hibernian on a permanent transfer from Millwall on 14 July 2026 for an undisclosed fee.